– Satyakam Ray

 Many kids, unaware of the dangers of wrestling moves, used to practice among friends, cousins, or siblings and got hurt.
 So much so that the WWE wrestlers came up to warn children, “Do not try at home” after the telecast was over.

 The many superstars’ trademark moves were so popular that long after their careers were over, they are still remembered among 90s kids.
-“You Can’t see me” by John Cena, “What Rock is cooking” dialogue by Rock, double choke slam by the Undertaker, and splashing beer cans by Stone Cold Austin are some noteworthy.
+“You Can’t See Me” by John Cena, “What Rock is Cooking” dialogue by Rock, Double Choke Slam by the Undertaker, and Beer Can Splashing by Stone Cold Austin are some noteworthy.

 As the WWE universe is controlled by Triple H and Stephani McMahon, many superstars have retired from the industry.
 It’s hard to create a buzz among the younger audience and general viewers all over the globe about WWE as it used to be among the generation of 90s kids.
-But the chip has not fallen yet.
+But the chip has yet to fall.
 Still, there is hope.